eclipse-iofog/iofog.org/content/docs/3/platform-deployment/setup-your-agents.md

 Upon Agent deployment, `iofogctl` will copy these scripts to `/etc/iofog/agent/`.
 It will then first invoke `install_deps.sh` as the entrypoint to the pre-requisites procedure. `install_deps.sh` will call `install_java.sh` and `install_docker.sh` directly.
 Finally, `iofogctl` will invoke `install_iofog.sh` as the Agent installation procedure.

-Check out the [YAML specification](../reference-iofogctl/reference-agent.html#installation-plugin-fields) to get started!
+Check out the [YAML specification](../reference-iofogctl/reference-agent.html#installation-plugin-fields) to get started.
+The default `iofogctl` scripts can be found [here](https://github.com/eclipse-iofog/iofogctl/tree/v3.0.0-alpha1/assets/agent).
+It is highly recommended you start developing your custom scripts from these.

 <aside class="notifications tip">
   <h3><img src="/images/icos/ico-tip.svg" alt="">Where to go from here?</h3>